Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Redundancy: When the business doesn’t need your role anymore

 Employment Relations Act 2000, ss 4(1A), 103A

-If you challenge a redundancy on the grounds of how your employer went about making the decision, the Employment Relations Authority will assess whether the process was one that a fair and reasonable employer could have followed.
+If you challenge a redundancy on the grounds of how your employer went about making the decision, the ERA will assess whether the employer followed a fair workplace change process.
+Whether it was fair will depend on:

 Your employer can’t just consult with you as a formality after they’ve already made a final decision.
 The consultation process must be genuine, and your employer must keep an open mind about alternatives.
 The duty of good faith also requires your employer to be responsive and communicative in these situations.